You are here

 8.5 Transferring the cost of treatment from the ADF to DVA

-ADF members on continuous full time service are entitled to health care under the Defence Regulations and therefore will not usually be provided with treatment under the MRCA while they continue to serve.
+Full-time permament ADF members are entitled to health care under the Defence Regulations and therefore will not usually be provided with treatment under the MRCA while they continue to serve.

 However, sections 272 and 279 of the MRCA allow for the MRCC to determine, after considering advice from the Chief of the Defence Force, that it is more appropriate for the MRCC to provide treatment to a serving member.
 In all other cases, serving members are provided with treatment for injuries or diseases under the Defence Regulations.